Bijikyu/qgenutils/DEBUG_TESTS.md

 ### Output:
 ```
-FAIL lib/validation/github-validation.test.js (13.68 s)
+FAIL lib/validation/github-validation.test.js (19.628 s)
   GitHub Validation Utilities
     validateGitHubUrl
-      ✓ should validate correct GitHub repository URLs (1066 ms)
+      ✓ should validate correct GitHub repository URLs (515 ms)
-      ✓ should reject empty or invalid URLs (253 ms)
+      ✓ should reject empty or invalid URLs (31 ms)
-      ✓ should reject non-GitHub URLs (379 ms)
+      ✓ should reject non-GitHub URLs (168 ms)
-      ✓ should reject HTTP URLs (require HTTPS) (77 ms)
+      ✓ should reject HTTP URLs (require HTTPS) (4 ms)
-      ✓ should reject URLs with additional paths (9 ms)
+      ✓ should reject URLs with additional paths (32 ms)
-      ✓ should handle malformed input safely (119 ms)
+      ✓ should handle malformed input safely (32 ms)
     extractGitHubInfo
       ✕ should extract owner and repository from valid URLs (1 ms)
       ✕ should handle URLs with special characters in names
       ✕ should return null for invalid URLs
-      ✕ should return null for URLs with insufficient path parts
+      ✕ should return null for URLs with insufficient path parts (16 ms)
     validateGitHubRepo
-      ✕ should validate correct repository formats (1 ms)
+      ✕ should validate correct repository formats
       ✕ should apply string sanitization
-      ✕ should throw error for invalid input types (515 ms)
+      ✕ should throw error for invalid input types (275 ms)
-      ✕ should throw error for empty or invalid formats (23 ms)
+      ✕ should throw error for empty or invalid formats (593 ms)
     validateGitHubUrlDetailed
-      ✕ should return valid result for correct URLs (1 ms)
+      ✕ should return valid result for correct URLs
       ✕ should categorize empty URL errors
       ✕ should categorize format errors
-      ✕ should categorize protocol errors (1 ms)
+      ✕ should categorize protocol errors
       ✕ should categorize domain errors
       ✕ should categorize path errors
       ✕ should categorize invalid name errors
-      ✕ should include original URL in all results
+      ✕ should include original URL in all results (5 ms)

   ● GitHub Validation Utilities › extractGitHubInfo › should extract owner and repository from valid URLs